 Two rival wizards.
 You can guess what happens.
 Yes, one flays the other naturally, but is interrupted half-way through the skinning ritual...

-A collection of legendary Chinese bows from actual history, folklore and legend (first submission for my Chinese lore Codex)
+A collection of legendary Chinese spears from actual history and folklore (no. 5 in my Chinse lore Codex)

 You begin to feel funny.
 Your head becomes clouded as you approach the evil wizard.
 Wait, you shouldn't attack the wizard.
 He's done nothing wrong to you.
 Your party members are wrong.
 They lied to you.
 You should attack them!

 ...You come to your senses after a momentary black-out.
 You have blood on your sword.
 The bard is bleeding and the rest of your fellow party members have their weapons drawn and are poised to attack you.
 And you can hear the evil wizard behind you chuckling.

 You don't need a pipe or a heavenly voice to draw a crowd with this in your hands.